Empirical Prompt Engineering for Construct Identification with Large Language Models: Introduction

 \section{Introduction}

 Psychology is largely the study of internal processes—of thoughts, feelings, and mental states that occur within the mind.
-As such, psychological constructs of interest, such as specific emotions or thought patterns, are often latent and cannot be directly observed.
-In clinical and research settings, however, these constructs may be \textit{inferred} from what a client says, in writing or in speech (\cite{stavropoulos2024shadows}).
-For example, the client may reveal \textit{negative core beliefs} (overgeneralized judgments about themselves, others, or the world; \cite{beck2011cognitive}; \cite{wenzel2012}) during a therapy session.
-Alternatively, they may demonstrate \textit{positive meaning} making (identifying positive change or growth due to a negative experience; \cite{boals2012}) when writing about a difficult experience.
-Measuring these and other latent constructs – whether to assess outcomes, identify mediators, or develop theory – often involves the labeling of text data.
+As such, psychological constructs of interest are often latent and cannot be directly observed.
+In clinical and research settings, however, these constructs may be inferred from what a client says, in writing or in speech (\cite{stavropoulos_shadows_2024}).
+For example, the client may reveal \textit{negative core beliefs} (overgeneralized judgments about themselves, others, or the world; \cite{beck_cognitive-behavioral_2011}; \cite{wenzel2012}) during a therapy session.
+Alternatively, they may demonstrate \textit{positive meaning making} (describing positive change or growth due to a negative experience; \cite{boals_use_2012}) when writing about a difficult experience.
+Thus, measuring these and other latent constructs often involves the labeling of text data.

-Commonly it is experts who generate such labeled data by combing through and classifying text segments.
-This process of hand-coding comes with substantial challenges, particularly as the size of the data scales, including: costs, delays, coder fatigue, and coder drift (\cite{can2016}).
-Alternatively, researchers may train a supervised learning algorithm to replicate the labeling process of human experts by leveraging statistical patterns learned in the hand-labeled dataset to classify new unlabeled text segments automatically (\cite{dehghani2017}; \cite{semeraro2023}; \cite{shin2025}).
-This approach is imminently scalable – the cost of classifying an additional text segment after model training is negligible – but its effectiveness depends heavily on the quantity of labeled training data, with quantities in the thousands commonly required.
+Commonly it is experts who generate this labeled data by combing through and classifying text segments.
+This process of hand-coding comes with substantial challenges, particularly as the size of the data scales, including: costs, delays, coder fatigue, and coder drift (\cite{can_it_2016}).
+Alternatively, researchers may train a supervised learning algorithm to classify unlabeled texts automatically based on patterns learned in the hand-labeled dataset (\cite{dehghani_tacit_2017}; \cite{semeraro_emoatlas_2023}; \cite{shin_investigating_2025}).
+This approach is eminently scalable – the cost of classifying an additional text after model training is negligible – but its effectiveness depends heavily on the quantity of labeled training data, with quantities in the thousands commonly required.